kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

   - README.md: exclude unsupported distros from Repology badge (AlisonS)

 ## QEMU
+- last pull request missed some cxl changes, expect in a second set, will include event, sanitize,
+- hw/cxl: Add a performant (and correct) path for the non interleaved cases.
+- DavidL sighting crash using cxl mem and vfio, running w kvm.
+Jonathan says not supported - don't do that w kvm.
+No guardrails around that yet.

 ## v6.18 rc fixes
 * A number of fixes for 6.18-rc2 merged.
 Mostly extended linear cache related.